16+ Cool Logos to Inspire Your Next Design

 3. World Wildlife Fund

-The World Wildlife Fund uses the image of a panda and has since its inception in 1961, with very slight changes over the years.
+The World Wildlife Fund uses the image of a panda and has since its inception in 1961, with very slight changes.
 Pandas represent just one of the many animals the WWF strives to protect and preserve for future generations.
-The logo works well because it represents a passion the organization has — saving pandas — but is also cute enough to attract the attention of fellow animal lovers.
+The logo works well because it means the organization’s passion — saving pandas — but is also cute enough to attract the attention of fellow animal lovers.

 4. Buffer